rocky-linux/documentation/docs/books/lxd_server/10-automating.md

 title: 10 Automating Snapshots
 author: Steven Spencer
 contributors: Ezequiel Bruni
-tested with: 8.5, 8.6, 9.0
+tested with: 8.8, 9.2
 tags:
   - lxd
   - enterprise
   - lxd automation
 ---

-# Chapter 10: Automating Snapshots
+# Chapter 10: automating snapshots

 Throughout this chapter you will need to be root or able to `sudo` to become root.

 Automating the snapshot process makes things a whole lot easier.

-## Automating The Snapshot Copy Process
+## Automating the snapshot copy process

-This process is performed on lxd-primary.
-First thing we need to do is create a script that will be run by cron in /usr/local/sbin called "refresh-containers" :
+Perform this process on lxd-primary.
+First thing you need to do is create a script that will run by a cron in /usr/local/sbin called "refresh-containers" :

 ```
 sudo vi /usr/local/sbin/refreshcontainers.sh
 ```

-The script is pretty simple:
+The script is pretty minimal:

 ```
 #!/bin/bash